-As of the last business day of fiscal 2019, each of our named executive officers held unvested time-vesting restricted stock unit awards, or "RSUs," issued under our 2006 equity incentive plan.
+As of the last business day of fiscal 2023, each of our named executive officers held unvested timevesting restricted stock unit awards, or "RSUs," issued under our amended and restated 2006 equity incentive plan.
 Each of these grants is subject to a restricted stock unit agreement.
 Each of these agreements provides for the full vesting of all unvested RSUs subject to the agreement on the applicable named executive officer's death or termination of providing services for us due to disability (as determined by us in our sole discretion).